s1gmas1x/kitchen-ratio/docs/recipes/lightly-enriched-hoagie.md

 A soft, lightly enriched dough perfect for hoagies, cheesesteaks, and sandwiches.
 No-knead, cold fermented, and easy to shape.
 Use the [KitchenRatio Calculator](https://calculator.kitchenratio.com) to scale to any batch.

+## Background

+I experimented with this recipe to make Philly cheesestake sandwiches, and they turned out amazing.
+This also works really well for other types of sandwhiches.

 ## Ingredients (Example Batch)
 - **Flour** — 500g (100%)
 - **Water** — 340g (68%)